aarhusstadsarkiv/aarhusarkivet/README.md

 Decisions:
 - All interfaces interact with a central APIClient
-- All output from APIClient is a dict with error or result
+- All output from APIClient is a dict with or without an error-key and sometimes a result-key
-- All "result"-keys are either a dict or an array